 Read more here.

-In myu00c2u00a0last postu00c2u00a0I told you that my husband was in hospital but I did not have the time to explain in detail what happened. u00c2u00a0 u00c2u00a0 u00c2u00a0You canu00c2u00a0read about itu00c2u00a0in my other blog.
+In my last post I told you that my husband was in hospital but I did not have the time to explain in detail what happened.
+You can read about it in my other blog.

 However, when I found out that my husband also had stones in his gallbladder I did an online search to refresh my memory.
 The information I found is contradictory and although in one site you may read that you should eat something, in another you are told not to eat it.

 Foods that are recommended in diseases of the gallbladder should be low in fat (both saturated and unsaturated) and low in cholesterol and rich in fiber.

-Saturated fats are found in red fatty meat, as well as animal fats such as full fat dairy products such as cream, butter, cheese, suet, tallow, lard, egg yolk, as well as certain vegetable products such as cocoa (chocolate), coconut oil, palm oil and hydrogenated oils (margarine, shortening).u00c2u00a0White meat (chicken, turkey) contain smaller amounts of saturated fats.u00c2u00a0Lean meats in general contain moderate amounts of saturated fats.
+Saturated fats are found in red fatty meat, as well as animal fats such as full fat dairy products such as cream, butter, cheese, suet, tallow, lard, egg yolk, as well as certain vegetable products such as cocoa (chocolate), coconut oil, palm oil and hydrogenated oils (margarine, shortening).
+White meat (chicken, turkey) contain smaller amounts of saturated fats.
+Lean meats in general contain moderate amounts of saturated fats.